JMagnoJunior/noescape/README.md

 ### How to test

-There is a executable .jar file for the current version inside the /target directory
+There is a executable .jar file for the current version inside the /target directory.
+I put it there just to simplify the access to the result.

 ``` java -jar /target/NoEscape.jar ```